 Procurement Card Guidelines

-- Employees with P-Cards are authorized to make purchases of up to $2,500 maximum (or other limit assigned by deparmtental supervisors).
+- Purchases up to $5,000 maximum (or other limit assigned by dept. manager)

 - College Store Purchases